nanobox-io/nanobox-docs/source/getting-started/craft-some-code.html.md

 ---
 title: Craft Some Code
+description: With Nanobox dev environments, your code workflow doesn't have to change.
+It's just done inside of an isolated environment.
 ---

 Congratulations!
 By now you should have a local development environment setup and possibly a running app.
 What now?